swina/whoobe-one-studio/README.md

 # whoobe-one-studio

 WhoobeOne Studio is a component visual builder for TailwindCSS (required 2.0 min).

+You can create simple or strtuctured components or even complete pages without coding but using the blocks criteria.
+Elements can be nested as per your design requirement.

+## Serverless App

+WhoobeOne Studio doesn't require any server or database, as long as you can use without install it but just using the online version that is full working and that you can install on your desktop.
+All data are in browser and refer to the url (http://localhost:8080) by default, thus means that if you clear all browser data or you switch to another browser, or you change the port when you open WhoobeStudio it will ask you to install the Library as it would be a first run.

+### Important ###
+**Always export the templates database if you want to have portability of your data.
+Deleting browser data will erase WhoobeOne Studio data**

 ## Features

 - full in browser app, desktop app ready
+- no server or database required
 - create and design components based on TailwindCSS with no code
 - add/edit any TailwindCSS utility adding/updating css/style of any element created
 - realtime preview (laptop, tablet and smartphone)
 - copy&paste component blocks
 - duplicate component blocks
+- add custom JS
-- AlpineJS directives support integrated in the component designer
+- AlpineJS directives support
 - GSAP animation support
 - export/import components as JSON files
-- save in browser DB (IndexedDB)
+- save in browser DB (IndexedDB).
+Remember to backup your DB.
 - create your own library DB (IndexedDB)
 - ready to use templates library
 - one click preset components templates tool
-- export single page/component for build tool whoobe-one-vite
+- export single page/component to whoobe-one-vite in order to deploy a full static purged page/component

 ## Editor tools